shcheklein/example-datachain-dvc/README.md

 # Versionsing datasets with DataChain and DVC

+Note: the purpose of this project is to explore a very basic way of using DataChain along with DVC in a single repo, while preserving similar to DVC semantics (e.g. instantiating files in the project like `dvc pull` does) while mitigating some DVC limitations - working with a large amount of small files, calculating hashes, etc. DataChain gives way more benefits, it also can be used in a different way (e.g. use Pytorch data loader without instantiating data).
+It is out of scope here to cover all those features and possible ways to use it.

+## Intro

 This is a Computer Vision (CV) project that solves the problem of segmenting out swimming pools from satellite images.